 Pupils will revisit and apply their phase 4 phonics knowledge from Letters and Sounds when playing ‘Dots and Dashes’.

-The game will develop pupils’ segmenting skills, identifying the phonemes (sounds) in words and choosing the correct graphemes (letters) that represent these.
+These spelling games will develop pupils’ segmenting skills, identifying the phonemes (sounds) in words and choosing the correct graphemes (letters) that represent these.

 To play the game, pupils must find words that match the dots and dashes cards.
 Their knowledge of sound buttons will help them with this task.